-- FCS 105.
+FCS 105.
 CLOTHING CONSTRUCTION.
 Construction of garments using basic sewing techniques.
 Selection of fabrics, colors, and designs for the individual.
 Lecture 1 hour, laboratory 4 hours.
+3

-3 - FCS 244.
+FCS 244.
 DRESS AND IDENTITY.
 Development of effective personal image.
 Strategies for maximizing personal appearance, taking into consideration personality, body type, and fit.
 Social psychology of clothing.
 Computerized figure and wardrobe analysis.
+3

-3 - FCS 245.
+FCS 245.
 FASHION SHOW PRODUCTION.
 Fashion show production with emphasis on show theme development, stage and commentary presentation; also fashion modeling techniques, including posture, walking, figure control, make-up, and wardrobe coordination.
+3

-3 - FCS 246.
+FCS 246.
 THE FASHION INDUSTRY.
 Organization of the fashion business; current trends in fashion, fashion acceptance, and change.
+3

-3 - FCS 302.
+FCS 302.
 FLAT PATTERN DESIGN.
 Principles of pattern making and fitting.
 Construction of original design using flat pattern methods.
 Prerequisite: FCS 105 or consent of instructor.
 Lecture 1 hour, laboratory 4 hours.
+3

-3 - FCS 310.
+- FCS 310.
 TEXTILES.
 Scientific and consumer-oriented study of the production, properties, and performance of textile fibers, yarns, fabrication, and finishes; government role in textile legislation.
 Lecture 2 hours, laboratory 2 hours.
 3 - FCS 311.
 APPAREL ANALYSIS.
 Factors affecting consumer satisfaction, motivation, and behavior in the area of ready-to-wear apparel.
 Evaluation of apparel, including performance, quality/cost factors, and organization of apparel manufacturing.
 3 - FCS 320.
 HISTORIC COSTUME.
 Costume from ancient to modern times with emphasis on historic and socio-economic influence.
 3 - FCS 389.
-FASHION STUDY TOUR.
-Professional visits to apparel markets, retailers, manufacturers, and other professionals in the fashion industry.
-Pre- and post-seminar sessions in preparation for trips to New York, Dallas, Atlanta, and New Orleans.
-May be repeated for 1-3 hours for tour to a different city.
+FASHION STUDY TOUR-NEW YORK.
+Professional visit to apparel market, retailers, manufacturers, and other professinals in the fashion industry.
+Pre- and post-seminar sessions in preparation fo trip to New York.
+May be repeated for 3 hours.
+Maximum 6 hours. - FCS 390.
+FASHION STUDY TOUR-DALLAS.
+Professional visit to study apparel market, retailers, manufacturers, and other professionals in the fashion industry at the annual Dallas Career Day sponsored by Fashion Group International.
+Preand post-seminar sessions in preparation for trip to Dallas.
+May be repeated for 1-3 hours.
+Maximum 9 hours.
+1-3 - FCS 391.
+FASHION STUDY TOUR-ATLANTA, NEW ORLEANS, OR EUROPE.
+Visits to study apparel markets, retailers, manufacturers, and other professionals in the fashion industry.
+Pre- and post-seminar sessions in preparation for trips to Atlanta, New Orleans, or Europe.
+May be repeated for 1-6 hours per tour, depending on the location.
 Maximum 6 hours.
 1-6 - FCS 484.
 FASHION PROMOTION.
 Principles and techniques of effective visual presentation, advertising, and publicity in merchandising of apparel and related items; application of procedures used in planning, evaluating, and directing effective sales promotion activities; field trips.
 Lecture 2 hours, laboratory 2 hours.
 3 - FCS 485.
 FASHION MERCHANDISING.
 Fashion from social, economic, and merchandising viewpoints; fashion markets, organization, and structure of the fashion industry.
 Field trips.
 3